Tips for Pet-Friendly Holiday Decorations

-The holidays are an exciting time around any home.
-Trimming trees, hanging mistletoe, and the scent of cookies and other delicious baked goods fill the air.
+The holidays are an exciting time for everyone!
+Trimming trees, hanging mistletoe, the sweet scent of cookies and other delicious baked good lingering in the air and so much more.
 There are several precautions, however, that need to be taken in order to keep your precious pets safe and happy this holiday season.
-Whether you own cats, dogs, or another type of pet, it is important to take time to make sure your home is pet-friendly during this festive time of year.
+Whether you own cats, dogs, or another type of pet, it is important to ensure that your home is pet-friendly during this festive time of year.

 Pet Friendly Holiday Decoration Tips: